shishir-a412ed/docker-lvm-plugin/README.md

    your system using `vgs` command OR create a new volume group using `vgcreate` command.

-4) Update volume group name in the config file `/etc/sysconfig/docker-lvm-volumegroup`
+4) Add volume group name in the config file `/etc/sysconfig/docker-lvm-volumegroup`

 ## Volume Creation